Last updated: 2022-04-06

 citation("comorbidity")

-## To cite the comorbidity package in publications, please use:
+## To cite package 'comorbidity' in publications use:

 ##